Administrative Expenses

 Auditors may use these expenses to track your business's assets and payments.
 That is in case your business implemented an AIS and is now undergoing an audit.

-The objective of Administrative Expenses Audit
+The Objective of Administrative Expenses Audit:

 The primary goal of the Administrative Expenses Audit is to ensure that expenditures were carried out in compliance with the budgetary appropriation, to meet the objectives of the expenditure unit within the institution's work plan, and under the applicable laws and regulations.

-Objective of the financial audit:
+The Objective of the Financial Audit:

 The goal of the financial audit is to let the auditor express his opinion on the financial statements under the applicable reporting framework and applicable legislative requirements.